ianepperson/telnetsrvlib/README.rst

 .. code:: python

-  cmdECHO(self, params):
+  def cmdECHO(self, params):
      ...

-This method is less flexible and may not be supported in future releases.
+*This method is less flexible and may not be supported in future releases.*

 Command Parameters
 ++++++++++++++++++